MenlyCSE/Lily-Pair-Scheduler/README.md

 # About The Project
 Lily pair is a microservice to help students gain access to mentors.
-[The Eon English](https://github.com/EonEnglish) is going to integerate this project using their company database.
+In the future, [The Eon English Team](https://github.com/EonEnglish) will integrate their database and branch from this project.

 ## Built With
 - ![Static Badge](https://img.shields.io/badge/JavaScript-%23212329?style=for-the-badge&logo=JavaScript)